 2. Take a break (dance)

 If you’ve got kids ages 2–6 who love to spin and hop on the kitchen floor, this one’s a no-brainer.
 Take your budding b-boy or girl to the exuberant Mini Breaks dance class.
-Organized by “Anna Banana Freeze,” a member of Seattle’s award-winning breakdancing crew Massive Monkees, Mini Breaks takes place Saturday mornings in the International District.
+Organized by “Anna Banana Freeze,” a member of Seattle’s award-winning breakdancing crew Massive Monkees, Mini Breaks takes place in two spots around town.
 Parent participation encouraged.
-Tip: Head to Uwajimaya afterwards for Ellenos yogurt and cool Asian doodads and eats.

 3. Hit an arcade

 A surefire way of engaging the most jaded tween or teen, arcades offer a chance for kids and parents to show and share favorite games.
-Head to one of Full Tilt’s four locations for pinball games, Pac-Man and some of the best ice cream in town; the Seattle Pinball Museum in the Chinatown–International District (ID) for a trip down pinball history lane (and more than 50 games); or Dorky’s Arcade in Tacoma for retro pinball and video games, plus classic eats (and the best name ever!).
+Head to one of Full Tilt’s five locations (Capitol Hill now open!) for pinball games, Pac-Man and some of the best ice cream in town; the Seattle Pinball Museum in the Chinatown–International District (ID) for a trip down pinball history lane (and more than 50 games); or Dorky’s Arcade in Tacoma for retro pinball and video games, plus classic eats (and the best name ever!).

 4. Walk in the snow together

 It’s said that shoulder-to-shoulder conversations are the best way to talk to your kids, especially as they get older — and what’s better than a shoulder-to-shoulder tromp through the snow?
-Snowshoeing is cheap, easy to learn (can you walk?) and you can do it even when snow is crummy (hello, winter of 2015).
+Snowshoeing is cheap, easy to learn (can you walk?) and you can do it even when snow isn't great.
 Start by snowshoeing at the Nordic areas of local ski areas.
-Or sign up for a 1.5-mile ranger walk at the Jackson Visitor Center at Mt.
-Rainier (for kids ages 8 and up).
+Or sign up for a ranger-led snowshoe walk at the Jackson Visitor Center at Mt.
+Rainier (for kids ages 8 and up with families).

 5. Consider the cosmos

 Don’t wait for summer to ponder questions of space, time and whether asteroids are soon to demolish the earth (my son’s recent question).
-The latest addition to our local galaxy of planetariums is the Science Dome, a digital planetarium at Lakewood’s Pierce College, which offers three shows every Saturday in its 58-seat auditorium.
+The latest addition to our local galaxy of planetariums is the Science Dome, a digital planetarium at Lakewood’s Pierce College, which offers three shows every Saturday in its 58-seat auditorium [Editor's note: the Science Dome is temporarily closed].
 You can also visit the Jacobsen Observatory on the University of Washington campus (star viewing on first and third Wednesdays, April through October); Pacific Science Center’s Willard Smith Planetarium for multiple shows a day (they fill up quickly); or attend an outdoor monthly star party at Seattle’s Green Lake or Shoreline’s Paramount Park, hosted by the Seattle Astronomical Society.